shankarjdv/quiz-app-assignment/README.md

         "quizeId":1
     }
     -----------------------------------------------------------------------

-    Please refer to the API screenshot located in the "PostManAPIScreenShot" folder.
+Please refer to the API screenshot found in the "PostManAPIScreenShot" folder located in the root directory of the project.
 -------------------------------------------------------------------------------------

 6. Project Structure